Below you can read a selected history of the Society. If you would like to learn more then why not visit our library and archives?

 Among the many famous naturalists who have been members of the Natural History Society, John and Albany Hancock are probably the most well known.

 John (1808-1890) was an ornithologist, producing his Catalogue of the Birds of Northumberland and Durham in 1874, but his greatest talent was as a taxidermist.
-He donated his magnificent collection of mounted British birds, which can still be seen today in the Bird Gallery of the Great North Museum: Hancock.
+He donated his magnificent collection of mounted British birds, many of which can still be seen today in the Northumbria Gallery of the Great North Museum: Hancock.

 His brother, Albany (1806-1873) was interested in the anatomy of sea creatures, especially sea slugs or nudibranchs, which he drew in minute detail.
 His watercolour drawings are held in the Society's archives.